-If there’s one thing we’ve learned after spending the past 15 years cleaning up people’s QuickBooks mistakes, it’s this:
+If there’s one thing we’ve learned from 15+ years of cleaning up people’s QuickBooks files, it’s this:

 Most small businesses do an awful job with their accounting.

-Unfortunately, building a solid accounting system requires a lot more effort than that.
-Although the software and tech tools are more amazing than ever, some behind-the-wheel experience is required to set them up and use them correctly.
-Also, accounting is complex by nature.
-And if you don’t get the right processes in place, it can quickly become a full-time job.
+Unfortunately, building a solid accounting system takes a lot more work than that.
+Although today's software and tech tools are more amazing than ever, some behind-the-wheel experience is required to set them up and use them correctly.
+Also, accounting is complex by nature and, if you don’t get the right processes in place, it can quickly become a full-time job.

-If you don’t have the time or patience to master the DIY accounting approach, it might make sense to think about outsourcing some of your accounting or finance functions.
+If you don’t have the time or patience to manage the accounting side of your business, it might make sense to think about outsourcing some or all of it.
 Seriously.
 Large companies have been using this strategy for years, it's called BPO (or “Business Process Outsourcing”).
 And now that the cloud is here, it’s both practical and affordable for small businesses to do the same thing.

-In our opinion, 95% of small businesses don’t need a full-time bookkeeper or accountant.
+In our opinion, 95% of small businesses don’t need an in-house bookkeeper or accountant.
 There’s usually a lot of work required to get your system up and running, but once that’s done, you probably won’t have enough work for an employee.

-With outsourcing, you can hire an online accountant to log in and work on your books for 30 minutes a day, or three hours a week, or whatever it takes.
+With outsourcing, you can hire a part-time accountant to log in and work on your books for 30 minutes a day, or five hours a week, or whatever it takes.
 Plus, there are no hiring, training, or HR issues.
 This is the kind of lightweight, flexible approach that makes a lot more sense for small businesses.

-When you hire a professional accountant, you’re basically hiring an experienced pro who can do the job better and faster than you can.
-Although their services aren't always cheap, accounting pros have technical skills that you don't and do the same type of work over and over again and are very unlikely to make mistakes.
+When you hire an outside accountant, you’re basically hiring an experienced pro who can do the job better, faster, and more reliably than you can.
+Although their services aren't always cheap, accounting pros have technical skills that you don't and do the same type of work over and over again, so they're unlikely to make mistakes.

 What’s more, outside accountants typically work with a wide variety of clients and can apply the lessons they’ve learned to any situation.
-If you're facing a tricky accounting or tax problem, chances are they’ve seen it before and will know exactly what to do.
+If you're facing a tricky accounting problem or tax issue, chances are they’ve seen it before and will know exactly what to do.

-As we mentioned earlier, most small businesses don't have an organized accounting strategy.
-Instead, they usually hire a variety of vendors — bookkeeper, payroll service, year-end CPA — and piece things together as they go: a part-time bookkeeper now, a payroll service later, a software or IT consultant when something doesn't work, and a CPA when tax time comes around.
+As we mentioned earlier, most small businesses don't have a coherent accounting strategy.
+Instead, they usually hire a variety of vendors — bookkeeper, payroll service, year-end CPA — and piece things together as they go.

-The problem with this approach is that it makes your accounting fragmented and difficult to manage (too many cooks in the kitchen).
-But with an outsourcing strategy, you can hire a jack-of-all-trades accountant or firm to help build your system and handle all your accounting needs together: bookkeeping, payroll, financial reporting, and tax.
-This is far simpler than working with multiple vendors, and it’s a lot easier to manage because everything’s under one roof.
+The problem with this approach is that it makes your accounting fragmented and difficult to manage.
+But with outsourcing, you can hire one jack-of-all-trades accountant or firm to handle all your accounting needs right from the start.
+This is far simpler than working with multiple vendors, and it’s easier to manage because everything’s under one roof.

-#4 A second set of eyes on the books
+#4 an expert set of eyes on the books

-Last but not least, outsourced accounting provides the one thing that most small businesses are in dire need of: an independent, professional set of eyes on the books.
+Last but not least, outsourcing can provide the one thing that most small businesses are in dire need of: an independent, professional set of eyes on the books.

-In addition to overseeing your system and preparing accurate financial reporting, an outside accountant can help you interpret your numbers, spot problems and patterns, and provide useful advice when needed.
+In addition to maintaining your accounting system and preparing accurate financials, a skilled accountant can help you interpret your data, spot problems you might not be aware of, and offer useful advice when needed.
 This type of “independent advisor” role is far superior to what an in-house bookkeeper or employee can provide.

 The Bottom Line

 In our opinion, outsourced accounting is a complete game changer for small businesses.
-It provides a better, faster, and easier way of handling your accounting operations than ever before.
-In addition, it enables you to work with an experienced accountant right from the start and avoid the rookie mistakes that most small businesses make: poorly designed systems, bad bookkeeping, haphazard financial reporting, etc.
+It provides a better, faster, and more cost-effective way to handle your accounting operations than ever before.
+In addition, it enables you to hire an experienced accountant or firm right from the start and avoid the rookie mistakes that many small businesses make.

-If you still want to handle your accounting in-house, we don’t want to discourage you.
-But we’ve been in the game for a long time and we feel that a cloud-based system + a monthly outsourced accounting service is the ideal one-two combination for most small businesses.
-If you need professional accounting on a part-time basis, and you don’t want to hire an employee or build your own accounting department, it’s the perfect choice.
+If you need professional accounting on a part-time basis, and you don’t want to hire an employee or build your own accounting department, outsourcing is the perfect choice.